alexbeletsky/transcribe-talk/PLAN.md

 - [ ] Conversation history and context work properly
 - [ ] Configuration can be managed through CLI
 - [ ] One-shot mode works for automation

-### Phase 4 Complete When:

-- [ ] Test suite covers major functionality
-- [ ] Error handling is comprehensive and user-friendly
-- [ ] Documentation is complete and clear
-- [ ] Application can be distributed and installed easily

----

-## 🎯 Next Steps

-1. **Start with Phase 1.1** - Create basic project structure
-2. **Test early and often** - Ensure each phase builds on working foundation
-3. **Preserve functionality** - Keep original notebook as reference during migration
-4. **Incremental approach** - Each phase should result in working application
-5. **Documentation** - Update this plan as we learn and adapt

 ---